gohugoio/gohugoioTheme/src/readme.md

 ---
 To run the NPM "critical" from package.json, you first must run `hugo` from the root of the project to generate a `public` folder.

+Make critical better:

+- [ ] run for a wider variety of pages.
+It currently runs off the new Hugo home page, but should run for docs/themes.
+There's much shared between them though.

+- [ ] Minify the CSS.
+The critical script seems only to minify when running inline, which we don't want to do (because it would change the build process)